-As one of makeup’s rising stars, Yadim has been changing the game one impressive editorial at a time.
+As one of makeup’s rising stars, Yadim (Art Partner) has been changing the game one impressive editorial at a time.
 With innovative looks and an artist’s touch, he takes makeup to the next level of creativity, transforming familiar faces into museum worthy wonders.
 Is it any surprise then, that Christian Dior has just tapped him for the role of International Makeup Designer, a bold move that pushes the iconic house into the future.
 MDC caught up with the man himself to talk about his beauty beginnings, unique aesthetic and what exciting things lie ahead.

 MDC: How did you get your start in the industry?